Categorical Reparameterization with Denoising Diffusion models: Method

-Note that with a single diffusion step, the reparameterized sample is $\transform^\param _{0}(X_1) = \denoiser{1}{}{X_1}[\param] = \pE_{\targ{\param}{}{}}[X_0]$, because of the boundary condition $\alpha_1 = 0$, and we recover the \sthrough\ estimator.
-On the other hand, using many diffusion steps \emph{and} well-placed timesteps $(\tk{k})_{k = 0} ^{n-1}$ yields an almost exact reparameterization of $\targ{\param}{}{}$.
-As discussed previously, this is precisely what we want to avoid: the mapping becomes nearly piecewise constant in $\param$ and we end up with a high-variance reparameterized gradient.
-This trade-off is directly analogous to the temperature parameter $\tau$ in \gumbelsoft\ relaxations, where a high temperature yields a relaxed but biased approximation whereas a low temperature recovers a high-variance estimator.
-In our case, the role of the relaxation parameter is played by the number of diffusion steps and the placement of the timesteps $(\tk{k})_{k = 1} ^{n-1}$.
+\end{mdframed} where $\smash{X_0 \sim \pdata{0\tbar \tk{1}}{\transform^\param _{0\tbar \tk{1}}(X_1)}{}[\param]}$.
+As a result, with a single diffusion step, the reparameterized sample is $\transform^\param _{0}(X_1) = \denoiser{1}{}{X_1}[\param] = \pE_{\targ{\param}{}{}}[X_0]$, due to the boundary condition $\alpha_1 = 0$, and we recover the \sthrough\ estimator (both soft and hard) as a special case.
+In contrast, using many diffusion steps and appropriately chosen timesteps $(\tk{k})_{k = 0}^{n-1}$ yields an almost exact reparameterization of $\targ{\param}{}{}$.
+As discussed previously, this is precisely the regime we seek to avoid: the gradient of the mapping essentially vanishes, resulting in a high-variance reparameterized gradient.
+This trade-off is directly analogous to the role of the temperature parameter $\tau$ in \gumbelsoft\ relaxations, where a high temperature yields a relaxed but biased approximation, while a low temperature results in a high-variance estimator.
+In our case, the relaxation parameter is determined by the number of diffusion steps and the placement of the timesteps $(\tk{k})_{k = 1}^{n-1}$.